Manvi-tech/ADUU/README.md

 - Sign Up, Sign In
 - Create, Delete Classroom After Signing In
 - Teacher Can Edit Class Details
-- Student Can Enroll or Unenroll The Class
+- Student Can Enroll or Unenroll Class
 - Create, Delete Posts, Comments In The Classroom
 - Start Live Classroom
 - Enable Audio, Video